joaovictordesouzaduarte/joaovictordesouzaduarte/README.md

 <h1> Hi there, I'm João Victor Duarte 👋 </h1>
-<em> Data Scientist </em>
+<em>  </em>

-The main objective of this data science personal project portfolio is to demonstrate my skills in solving business challenges through my knowledge and tools of Data Science.
+The main objective of this web development personal project portfolio is to demonstrate my skills in solving business challenges through my knowledge and tools of Software Developemnts

 Who am I?
 - 👨‍💻 I'm passionate about techonoly and how it have been changing the world
 - 📈 I’m Economics and software developer/data scientst student.
 - 💻 I'm currently learning about JavaScript with hands on projects I have studied Machine Learning since 2020 and have 5 month of experience as a Data Scientist at "Comunidade Data Science", developing full hand's on project, such as Regressions, Classifications and clusterization projects.
 Also I've been learning make a deploy of models through tools such as Streamlit, ie.
-Also I'm full stack web developer at JGP Asset Management since march/21.
+Also I'm full stack web developer at JGP Asset Management since march/21, working with hands on project envolving mainly Python to backend (FastAPI, Pandas, Numpy etc) and Javascript, HTML and CSS to frontend.
-I have already developed solutions for important business problems such as sales forecasting, clusterization of best customers and classification the best customers for cross-selling champagne.

 <strong> Analytics Tools